“Disquieting Spaces: Exploring Feminine Realities”

 Curator: Gabriela Keddell

-Participating Artists: Rosemarie Chiarlone, Nicole Combeau, Tricia Cooke, Marina Font, Tere Senyase Garcia, Amy Gleb, Katelyn Kopenhaver, Shawna Moulton, ilsse Peredo, Victoria Ravelo, Guadalupe Reyna, Alexandra Valls, Antonia Wright
+Participating Artists: Rosemarie Chiarlone, Nicole Combeau, Tricia Cooke, Marina Font, Tere Senyase Garcia, Amy Gleb, Katelyn Kopenhaver, Shawna Moulton, Ilsse Peredo, Victoria Ravelo, Guadalupe Reyna, Alexandra Valls, Antonia Wright

 This compelling exhibition captures a moment in time, showcasing the conversations and issues being explored by women through contemporary art today.
 Curated by Gabriela Keddell, Disquieting Spaces examines how this group of artists address gender-related issues through their work.
 As the conversation around women's rights continues to fluctuate—sometimes at the forefront of public discourse, other times pushed to the sidelines—art serves as an essential medium for self-expression, resistance, and reflection.
 Throughout history, women have made significant contributions to the visual arts, though their visibility has often been overshadowed by their male counterparts.
 This exhibition amplifies their voices, offering a space for them to share their perspectives and experiences through various artistic mediums.
 “I wanted this exhibition to be a recorded snapshot of the work women are creating today and the themes they engage with as they reflect on their lived experiences and the challenges we continue to face.” – Gabriela Keddell, Curator